Ukratic/Siganto/README.md

 python3 gui_main.py
 ```

-2. Download and use the executable *SigAnto_v1.05.exe*.
+2. Download and use the executable *SigAnto_v1.05.exe* (from 30/12/2024 code).
 It is packaged in French but can still be swapped to English after launch in "Affichage/Switch language".
 <br>
 You can also easily package it yourself to share it to people unfamiliar with command line use : <br>
 I would recommend the following pyinstaller command (having previously set up a virtual env with the files in this repo and only the required libraries), which would provide you with a directory containing an executable.